Hansdht/big-data/README.md

 Initialization-reduce
-For the reduce part, there are two parts in this part.
-Firstly, the timestamp will be compaired to take out the
+For the reduce part, there are two parts in this step.
+Firstly, the timestamp will be compaired to take out the out-date record.

-out-date record.
 Secondly, we remove the timestamp and repace it by 1 for pagerank loop in PageRank step.
-The

-output of reduce is formatted in <title, 1 outlink1 outlink2 ...>
+The output of reduce is formatted in <title, 1 outlink1 outlink2 ...>
-tips:the time for user input need to be formated in standard format, otherwise the program will crash. the output format of this process has given below
+tips:the time for user input need to be formated in standard format(ISO 8601), otherwise the program will crash. the output format of this process has given below

 | key | value |